 You can also click to view a print-friendly ART 45 route and schedule PDF.

-Metro Station Stops: This particular ART Bus route stops at 2 major Metro Stations – Courthouse and Rosslyn.
+This particular ART Bus route stops at two major Metro stations—Courthouse and Rosslyn.
 Riders can exit the bus and easily transfer to the Orange and Silver Lines at Courthouse or the Orange, Silver, and Blue Lines at Rosslyn.

-As soon as you step off the bus, you’re in the heart of Penrose Square (Gold Level Champion) where you can find great local restaurants like Red Rocks (Bronze Level Champion) or small businesses such as Columbia Pike Revitalization Organization (Silver Level Champion) and Papillon Cycles (Silver Level Champion), which is the oldest bike shop in Arlington County!
+As soon as you step off the bus, you’re in the heart of Penrose Square, a current Gold Level Champion.
+You can find great local restaurants like Red Rocks (Bronze Level Champion) or small businesses such as Columbia Pike Revitalization Organization (Silver Level Champion) and Papillon Cycles (Silver Level Champion), which is the oldest bike shop in Arlington County!

 But the fun doesn’t stop there, be sure to check out some of my favorite Pike hot spots: